AjayMT/watchbuild/README.md

 This function is useful for making things like CSS preprocessor builders: multiple files can be watched and compiled into one single CSS file.

 This function returns an instance of [fs.FSWatcher](http://nodejs.org/api/fs.html#fs_class_fs_fswatcher).
 Every time this function is called, it will not return a new FSWatcher instance; it uses only one instance of FSWatcher, so doing something like closing that watcher will close all file watching operations started with this function.

+**Note: ** You *may* run into some issues when using `watchbuild.group` with a `transformingFunction` argument that returns a readable stream.
+I'm aware of this and working on it, and any help in the form of issues/pull requests is appreciated.

 ### options
 The options argument is an object that is passed to [chokidar](http://npmjs.org/chokidar), the module watchbuild uses to watch files.
 These are some of the important options: